 April 30, 2020

 Like many cities around the country, Nashville is facing financial challenges.
-But Mayor John Cooper has proposed a budget that raises the Nashville property tax by 31.7 percent.
+But Mayor John Cooper has proposed a property tax increase by 31.7%.
 He called it a “crisis budget,” needed by a city on the brink.
 There have been many economic imbalances in Nashville in the past, but the COVID-19 pandemic and a deadly tornado have caused additional issues that the city is having trouble coping with.

 The budget was only unveiled at the last minute, as the mayor’s office was diligently working on it in a way that included the recent crisis issues and what could be done to save the financial health of the city.
 In order to become stable once again, Nashville will have to cut back on a lot of things and make some significant changes.
 The budget Cooper proposed is $2.44 billion, which is $115 more than the current year’s budget.